boxiangliulab/ISSAC/README.md

 ![image](https://github.com/tibettiger/ISSAC/blob/main/img/logo.png)
-# ISSAC （Intron splice sites aware cis-sQTL mapping）
+# ISSAC （Integrative single-cell splicing analysis and QTL caller）
 (the tools written in C++ and have been compiled for direct use)
 # tutorial
 # before use